-Through AB 617, the District has developed localized strategies to increase community awareness of real-time changes in air quality, clean air efforts, funding opportunities and how communities can get involved.
-These strategies have been a primary focus of the Fresno CSC.
-For example, District staff visited schools within the boundary to pass out information about avoiding idling, protecting themselves from wildfire smoke impacts, how to take advantage of clean air funding through AB 617 and how to engage with the AB 617 CSC.
-This "back-to-school" outreach campaign occurred over several weeks in the AB 617 communities.
-Additionally, District staff have developed dozens of positive relationships and opportunities to continue engaging students and campuses across the Valley, and now have the ability to connect both directly and virtually, thanks to the evolution brought on by the COVID pandemic.
+Through AB 617, the District has developed localized strategies to increase community awareness of real-time changes in air quality, clean air efforts, funding opportunities and ways communities can get involved.
+These strategies have been a primary focus of the Arvin/Lamont CSC.
+For example, the District has initiated direct outreach at school sites during student pick-up times to educate parents on these topics.
+The District's "back-to-school" outreach campaign occurs over several weeks in the fall months in the AB 617 communities of Fresno, Stockton, Shafter and Arvin/Lamont.
+Additionally, District staff have developed dozens of positive relationships and opportunities to continue engaging students and campuses across the Valley.